-In one research project on seismic behavior of steel/composite coupling beams and their connections to the RC shear wall has been studied experimentally and analytically.
-Four one-third scale specimens were tested which represented a portion of the wall and one half length of the coupling beam from a 20 story theme structure.
+In one research project seismic behavior of steel/composite coupling beams and their connections to the RC shear wall have been studied experimentally and analytically.
+One-third scale specimens were tested which represented a portion of the wall and one half length of the coupling beam from a 20 story theme structure.
 The effect of concrete encasement of the steel beam and details of the connection in the embedded portion have been studied.
 Two more research projects were started in the second year which deal with studies of composite SRC shear walls with steel boundary elements, and steel frames with RC cast-in-place in-fill walls.
+During the current (fourth) year, seven research projects were added.
+Three projects deal with further studies of HWS through wall tests and modeling, effects of slab and system on coupling beams, and interaction of steel frames with in-fill shear walls.
+The other four projects deal with analytical and experimental studies of innovative composite shear walls, design and behavior of HWS, unbonded post-tensioned coupled walls, and HPFRC coupling beams for energy dissipation.